 A new study has reported that breast reduction surgery may be successfully combined with lumpectomy to treat ductal carcinoma in situ (DCIS).
-The application of oncoplastic techniques (in which plastic surgery techniques are combined with oncological breast surgery) to breast conservation surgery may improve cosmetic results and have some oncologic advantages in certain patients.
+The application of oncoplastic techniques (in which plastic surgery techniques are combined with oncological breast surgery) to breast conservation surgery may improve cosmetic results.

 The study examined all women with DCIS in the Emory Healthcare system who underwent lumpectomies combined with simultaneous surgery for breast reduction or to correct sagging breasts between January 1991 and June 2006.
 A total of 28 women with an average age of 47 were included.